 It was in the heart of a New England summer when Stephanie noticed her energy bills were skyrocketing.
-Despite her efforts with blackout curtains and bubble wrap insulation, her old wooden windows was letting all the cool air escape.
+Despite her efforts with blackout curtains and bubble wrap insulation, her old windows were making her home hot and uncomfortable.
 That’s when she realized that proper window maintenance in the summer wasn’t just about clever tricks, but about understanding and addressing the core issues.
 If only there was a window replacement checklist for the summer season!

 Just like Stephanie, many homeowners are seeking effective ways to keep their homes cool while keeping energy bills low.
 If you’re battling with rotted frames, condensation between glass panes, or dated warped vinyl windows, this blog will guide you through maintaining windows in the summer.
 We’re going to show you how to spot issues, solve them, and ensure a comfortable and cost-effective New England summer for your home.